WangYun1995/WPSmesh/README.md

 ## References

 - Wang, Yun, and Ping He.
-"How do baryonic effects on the cosmic matter distribution vary with scale and local density environment?" 	arXiv:2310.20278 (2023)
+"How do baryonic effects on the cosmic matter distribution vary with scale and local density environment?" 	arXiv preprint arXiv:2310.20278 (2023).
 - Hand, Nick, et al. "nbodykit: An open-source, massively parallel toolkit for large-scale structure."
 The Astronomical Journal 156.4 (2018): 160.

 ## Acknowledgement